fossunited/governance/governance.md

   WG, and empower them to bring in additional members into the WG as they deem fit.
 The GB can also recommend people to the WG, based on their understanding of the charter and their experience in the Indian FOSS ecosystem
+* WGs may request funds from FOSS United for their activities and initiatives.
+Funds may also be raised from external entities.
+External funding would need to come to FOSS United, and be compliant with broader FOSS United policies.
 * WGs are expected to share updates with the Community, which will be periodically reviewed by the GB
 * GB members will periodically evaluate the WG Charters, specifically the stated mission of